simon125/bill-tracker-backend/README.md

 # Bill Tracker - Backend

+## 0. Update

+This repository is no longer maintained.
+It's been moved here: https://github.com/billtracker/billtracker-backend

 ## 1. Introduction
 This project contains whole Backend part the is required for BillTracker application, including auth, user management and expenses calculations.